hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

 <img src="../img/top_half.png " height="300">
 </p>

 > _**NOTE:** Another type of plot alignment is referred to as facetting, that is when you use data from the same data frame to create separate plots based on the values from one of the columns in the data frame.
 If we had wrangled our data to have the Pax6, Tbr2/Eomes, Tubb3 expression data all together in a single data frame, we could have used the facetting to create separate plots.
-Code to do this below? or just link out to ggplot2 book facetting._
+Here are some examples of [facetting](https://ggplot2.tidyverse.org/reference/facet_grid.html)._